j13343sh/Rune-Factory-Inheritance-Research/README.md

 No reverse engineering, decompilation, or extracted game source code is used.

+More importantly, this repository is not intended to teach a single "best" solution.

+Instead, it aims to explain the observations, mechanisms, and decision criteria behind those solutions.

 I don't want readers to memorize my solutions.
 I want them to understand the decision process that produced them.

 Once you understand the mechanism and the decision criteria, you can develop your own solutions for situations I have never documented.

 ---